kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 Credit: the content of this section is adapted from Pablo Arias [here](https://pabloariasal.github.io/2017/06/10/understanding-virtual-tables/).

-## Then why doesn't my code work?
+## Then why the straightforward approach doesn't work?

-The reason the intro code might break is that when dealing with GPU-compatible classes with virtual functions, there isn't one Vtable, but two.
+The reason the straightforward approach described above fails is that when dealing with GPU-compatible classes with virtual functions, there isn't one Vtable, but two.
 The first holds the host version of the virtual functions, while the second holds the device functions.

 ![VTableDevice](./figures/VirtualFunctions-VTablesHostDevice.png)